iamHrithikRaj/gip/README.md

 gip commit -c
 ```

-**v2.0 Features in Interactive Mode:**
+Gip intelligently:
-- **Multi-function detection**: Prompts for global intent if multiple functions changed
+- Detects when multiple functions changed (prompts for global intent)
-- **Inheritance**: Each function can inherit global intent or provide unique rationale
+- Allows each function to inherit global intent or provide unique rationale
-- **Breaking change hints**: Warns if signature changes detected
+- Warns you if function signatures changed (potential breaking changes)

-You'll be prompted to fill in:
+You'll be prompted to provide:
 - **Global Intent** (if multi-function): Shared rationale across all changes
 - **Behavior Class**: Feature, bugfix, refactor, perf, security, etc.
 - **Preconditions**: What must be true before the change